[中文]

 • Widget constructor must follow the lv_<widget_name>_create(lv_obj_t * parent) pattern.

-• Widget members function must start with lv_<widget_name> and should receive lv_obj_t* as first argument which is a pointer to widget object itself.
+• Widget members function must start with lv_<widget_name> and should receive lv_obj_t* as first argument which is a pointer to Widget object itself.

 • Functions and structs which are not part of the public API must begin with underscore in order to mark them as "private".